oldu73/doc/docs/docker/10-compose-services.md

 fullstack_reverse-proxy_1   "/docker-entrypoint.…"   reverse-proxy       running             0.0.0.0:80->80/tcp
 ```

-We may obeserve then the 4 components composing our application are running.
+We may observe then the 4 components composing our application are running.

 And test by browsing to [http://localhost/](http://localhost/), note that there's not need to specify port this time thanks to NGINX that do his job as a reverse proxy by distributing requests through our application by listening on default http port ('80').